 Can You Give Rabbits a Bath?

 Rabbits do not enjoy being bathed.
 Bathing generally causes stress in your rabbit and is not recommended.
 A wet rabbit can also rapidly become hypothermic.
+We suggest giving your rabbit a dry bath.

 If your rabbit is too dirty to clean without bathing, read our full guide on bathing rabbits.
 This will help to keep your rabbit safe and well if you need to bathe them.